ibmresilient/resilient-community-apps/fn_microsoft_defender/README.md

 * Search for Defender machines by file hash
 * Isolate/unisolate Defender machines
 * Restrict/unrestrict apps on a Defender machine
+* Run an antivirus scan on a Defender machine
 * Quarantine files on a Defender machine

 ---